tiprankstipranks

 Various negative economic or industry conditions may result in reductions to our flight schedules, which could materially and adversely affect our operations and financial condition.

-Our operations and financial condition are affected by many changing economic and other conditions beyond our control, including, among others: - disruptions in the credit markets, which may impact availability of price competitive financing;- actual or potential changes in international, national, regional and local economic, business and financial conditions, including recession, inflation, higher interest rates, public health emergencies (including the COVID-19 pandemic and related variants), wars (including the ongoing conflict between Russia and the Ukraine and Israel and Palestine), terrorist attacks or political instability;- impact on workforce availability and economic uncertainty;- potential resurgence of COVID-19 or future public health threats similar to COVID-19 could negatively impact demand and the industry;- changes in consumer preferences, perceptions, spending patterns or demographic trends;- changes in the competitive environment due to industry consolidation, new airlines entering the market, our major airline partners operating smaller sized aircraft that may reduce the demand for regional aircraft and other factors;- actual or potential disruptions to U.S. air traffic control systems;- interference on aviation equipment from the deployment of 5G wireless telecommunications systems;- price of jet fuel and oil that may negatively impact the number of flights we are scheduled to operate by our major airline partners under our capacity purchase agreements and may negatively impact the profitability of our prorate agreements;- outbreaks of diseases and other illnesses that affect travel behavior; and - weather and natural disasters.
+Our operations and financial condition are affected by many changing economic and other conditions beyond our control, including, among others: - disruptions in the credit markets, which may impact availability of price competitive financing;- actual or potential changes in international, national, regional and local economic, business and financial conditions, including recession, inflation, higher interest rates, public health emergencies, including pandemics, wars (including the ongoing conflict between Russia and Ukraine and Israel and Hamas), terrorist attacks or political instability;- impact on workforce availability and economic uncertainty;- future public health threats, outbreaks of diseases or other illnesses could negatively affect travel behavior and the industry;- changes in consumer preferences, perceptions, spending patterns or demographic trends;- changes in the competitive environment due to industry consolidation, new airlines entering the market, our major airline partners operating smaller sized aircraft that may reduce the demand for regional aircraft and other factors;- actual or potential disruptions to U.S. air traffic control systems;- interference on aviation equipment from the deployment of 5G wireless telecommunications systems;- price of jet fuel and oil that may negatively impact the number of flights we are scheduled to operate by our major airline partners under our capacity purchase agreements and may negatively impact the profitability of our prorate agreements;- weather and natural disasters.
 The effect of any, or some combination, of the foregoing economic and industry conditions on our operations or financial condition is virtually impossible to forecast; however, the occurrence of any or all of such conditions in a significant manner could materially and adversely affect our operations and financial condition and could cause our major airline partners to reduce the utilization levels of our aircraft under our code-share agreements.

 Natural and Human Disruptions - Risk 1